 Transportation by rail includes records relating to rail transportation in Canada and between the United States and Canada.

 Transportation by road includes records relating to all road transport in Canada.
 In addition to surveying carriers and owners of registered motor vehicles, certain programs rely on aggregation of provincial and territorial administrative records.

 Collection period: 45 days after the end of the quarter

 Data sources and methodology

-The Fare Basis Survey covers the scheduled operations of the Canadian air carriers classified to Level I. The target population is the same as the observed population.
+The target population covers the scheduled operations of Canadian air carriers classified to Level I. The target population is the same as the observed population.

 This is a sample survey with a cross-sectional design.